• Skip to main content

 • Pour dough on floured surface and form together in a ball.
 Cut in half and wrap in plastic wrap and chill in refrigerate while you make the filling.

 • To make the filling, place all the sweet potato mixture ingredients in a food processor (it should be clean by now) and mix until everything is smooth and incorporated.
-Place in a bowl and put aside.
+Place in a bowl in the refrigerator for at least 20 minutes.

 • Pour filling into pie (or jars) and bake at 400 degrees F for about 20 minutes.